w3f/polkadot-wiki/docs/learn-faq.md

 of flavors with varying levels of trust associated with them.
 Polkadot is predominantly researching the trust-minimized flavor that imposes economic costs on the operators of the bridge, and therefore makes it economically secure.
-Bridge efforts are being work on in concert with other projects in the ecosystem.
+Bridge efforts are being worked on in concert with other projects in the ecosystem.
 Eventually, there will be bridges between Polkadot and most of the other major chains.

 ## DOTs